pbiggar/rash/README.md

 # Rash - the Rebourne Again SHell

-Rash is a shell scripting language intended to replace bash.
+Rash is a shell scripting language intended to replace bash scripts.
 Its goal is to allow simple, readable, understandable and secure shell scripting.
 In particular, it aims at the niche currently occupied by Bash programs, and specifically aims to address problems in bash and with bash programs.

 In particular, the goal is to make it easy to write 5-500 line scripts that mostly involve string handling, filesystem manipulation, and calling other programs.